Signature Event Showcases Exploration, Creativity, and Grit

 -Billie Tsien, Guest Lecturer

 Tsien said, “Given the current climate of division and turmoil—the challenge is to understand how we can use our abilities as architects to serve the world.
-This lecture will look at processes and projects that aspire to bring people together.
-My lecture will discuss ways of working that help to align work with belief.
-It will speak about how I work with hope and optimism.
-Participants will hopefully walk away with a desire to collaborate and leave a positive mark on the earth.”
+This lecture looked at processes and projects that aspired to bring people together.
+My lecture discussed ways of working that help to align work with belief.
+I spoke about how I work with hope and optimism.
+I hope participants walked away with a desire to collaborate and leave a positive mark on the earth.”

 Tsien’s work and the firm’s focus aim to reflect the values of educational, non-profit, and cultural institutions.
 Tsien holds a Bachelor of Fine Arts degree from Yale University and a Master of Architecture degree from the University of California, Los Angeles.
 She is chair of the U.S. Commission of Fine Arts; a fellow of the American Academy in Rome; and an inductee of the American Academy of Arts and Letters, the National Academy of Design, the American Academy of Arts and Sciences, and the American Philosophical Society.
 She is a registered architect in 10 U.S. states, including Michigan.